Foot Locker Interview Questions

 4. What makes you an asset off the sales floor?

-• For this question, you will want to show your love of sports and how this love of sports causes you to know a lot about sporting goods.
-For example, if you play a lot of basketball talk about what makes a great basketball shoe.
+• For this question, you will want to show your love of sports and how this love of sports has taught you a lot about sporting goods.
+For example, if you play a lot of basketball, talk about what makes a great basketball shoe.

 5. What was the hardest decision you’ve ever made in your past work?

-• Perhaps you had to fire someone and you felt bad.
+• Perhaps you had to fire someone, and you felt terrible.

-• Maybe you saw someone stealing and you had to report him or her to your manager.
+• Maybe you saw someone stealing and had to report them to your manager.

 6. What is your greatest strength?